 There are many pros and cons to dating, and it all depends on how you approach your relationships.
 If you feel that you are not ready or interested in having a committed relationship, you may want to postpone dating until you feel that you are ready.
 There is no rush to start dating.

-The decision to have sex is a very important one, and there are lots of things to think about.
 Sexual relationships affect your physical, emotional, and spiritual well-being.
 Whether you are considering sexual activity, or you have already had sex, there are risks for pregnancy and STIs even when using birth control or condoms.
-The only sure way to avoid getting an STI or to prevent pregnancy is to practice abstinence.
-Once you are in a long-term, mutually monogamous and committed relationship with an uninfected partner (in marriage), you will have no reason to worry about getting an STI.
+The only sure way to avoid getting an STI is to avoid all sexual activity.
+If you have already engaged in sexual activity, the next step is to get tested.

 There are now more than a dozen STIs (Sexually Transmitted Infections), several of which are chronic, life-long infections.
-In the United States, it is estimated that there are 19 million new infections each year – over half of these occurring in young people ages 15-24 i.
-Presently, over 70 million people in the U.S. are infected or have been infected with an STI or STD (Sexually Transmitted Disease) ii.
+In the United States, it is estimated that there are 19 million new infections each year – over half of these occurring in young people ages 15-24.
+Presently, over 70 million people in the U.S. are infected or have been infected with an STI or STD (Sexually Transmitted Disease).